miroslavmyrha/cypress-testrail-turbo-reporter/README.md

 Please make sure to update tests as appropriate.

-Grab some issue and make this project better :) [Issues](https://github.com/miroslavkadidlo/cypress-testrail-turbo-reporter/issues)
+Grab some issue and fix it :) [Issues](https://github.com/miroslavkadidlo/cypress-testrail-turbo-reporter/issues)

 ## License